kai-niemi/chaos/README.md

 # Workloads

-A description of the different anomalies manifested (and prevented) in Chaos.
+A description of the different anomalies manifested and prevented by Chaos.

 ## Lost Update (P4)

 > A lost update happens when one transaction overwrites the changes made by another transaction.

-Examples:

-    java -jar target/chaos.jar --isolation rc lost_update
-    java -jar target/chaos.jar --url "jdbc:postgresql://192.168.1.2:5432/chaos" --profile psql lost_update
+This anomaly is common in systems where concurrent modifications are possible, including financial systems, e-commerce systems or any scenario involving shared resources.
+In particular for a typical read-modify-write scenario where data is being read, modified by some business rule and changes are being written back.
+ORM frameworks usually follow this pattern more prevalently than other data access strategies.

-This workload concurrently executes the following statements (at minimum 4) using explicit transactions and N threads:
+To visualize P4, this workload concurrently executes the following statements using explicit transactions:

-    BEGIN;
+    BEGIN; -- T1 ..
+TN
     SELECT balance from account where id=1;
     SELECT balance from account where id=2;
-    UPDATE account set balance=? where id = 1; -- balace @1 + 5
+    UPDATE account set balance=? where id = 1; -- balance @1 + 5
     UPDATE account set balance=? where id = 2; -- balance @2 - 5
     COMMIT;

-The interleaving hopefully results in a conflicting order of operations causing the database to rollback transactions with a transient, retryable errors (40001 code) when running under 1SR.
-When running under RC it results in lost updates (as expected) unless a locking strategy is applied (see --locking).
+The interleaving of the concurrent transactions will at some point result in a conflicting order of operations causing the database to rollback transactions with a transient, retryable errors (40001 code) when running under 1SR.

+When running under RC however, the result in a P4 lost update (expected) instead unless some locking strategy is applied (with `--locking`).
+In other words, this type of workload is completely _unsafe_ in RC unless using either:

-This workload is unsafe in RC unless using optimistic "locks" through a CAS operation (version increments) or by using pessimistic `SELECT ..
-FOR UPDATE/SHARE` locks at read time.
+- Optimistic "locks" through a CAS operation (version increments)
+- Pessimistic `SELECT ..
+FOR UPDATE` locks at read time

+Assume the following schema and initial data:

+    create table account (
+      id       int            not null,
+      balance  numeric(19, 2) not null,
+      primary key (id)
+    );

+    -- Run between each test
+    delete from account where 1=1;
+    insert into account (id, balance) values (1, 100.00), (2,  200.00);

+CockroachDB "serializable" prevents Lost Update (P4):

+    begin; set transaction isolation level serializable; -- T1 begin; set transaction isolation level serializable; -- T2 select * from account where id = 1; -- T1
+    select * from account where id = 1; -- T2
+    update account set balance = 11 where id = 1; -- T1
+    update account set balance = 22 where id = 1; -- T2, BLOCKS on T1
+    commit; -- T1.
+T2 now prints out "ERROR: restart transaction: TransactionRetryWithProtoRefreshError: WriteTooOldError" abort;  -- T2.
+There's nothing else we can do, this transaction has failed

+CockroachDB "read committed" with SFU also prevents Lost Update (P4):

+    begin; set transaction isolation level read committed; -- T1 begin; set transaction isolation level read committed; -- T2 select * from account where id = 1 FOR UPDATE; -- T1 select * from account where id = 1 FOR UPDATE; -- T2, BLOCKS
+    update account set balance = 11 where id = 1; -- T1
+    commit; -- T1.
+This unblocks T2, which reads T1's update (11)
+    update account set balance = 22 where id = 1; -- T2
+    commit; -- T2

+CockroachDB "read committed" without SFU permits Lost Update (P4), which unless intentional, may cause a `(ノಠ益ಠ)ノ彡┻━┻` reaction later:

+    begin; set transaction isolation level read committed; -- T1 begin; set transaction isolation level read committed; -- T2 select * from account where id = 1; -- T1
+    select * from account where id = 1; -- T2
+    update account set balance = 11 where id = 1; -- T1
+    commit; -- T1
+    update account set balance = 22 where id = 1; -- T2, overwriting T1's update from 100 to 11 which is "lost" !
+    commit; -- T2

+The level of contention can be adjusted by increasing the number of account tuples, number of concurrent executors, or by reducing the selection of account IDs involved in the interleaving.

+This allows for creating a high number of accounts spanning many ranges (CockroachDB term) while still being able to cause contention.

+This will result in P4 anomalies:

+    java -jar target/chaos.jar --isolation rc lost_update

 Ex:

-    BEGIN; --T1
-    BEGIN; --T2
-    SELECT balance from account where id=1; --T1 SELECT balance from account where id=1; --T2 SELECT balance from account where id=2; --T1 UPDATE account set balance=? where id = 1; -- T1
-    SELECT balance from account where id=2; --T2 UPDATE account set balance=? where id = 2; -- T1
-    COMMIT; --T1
-    UPDATE account set balance=? where id = 1; -- T2
-    UPDATE account set balance=? where id = 2; -- T2
-    COMMIT; --T2

-The level of contention can be adjusted by increasing the number of account tuples, number of concurrent executors or by reducing the selection of account IDs involved in the interleaving.
-This allows for creating a high number of accounts spanning many ranges while still being able to cause contention.
+    14:16:25.336  INFO [main] --- Consistency Check ---
+    14:16:25.356  INFO [main] Initial total balance:         25000000.00 14:16:25.356  INFO [main] Final total balance:           24999917.16 14:16:25.356  INFO [main] 25000000.00 != 24999917.16 (ノಠ益ಠ)ノ彡┻━┻
+    14:16:25.356  INFO [main] You just lost 82.84 and may want to reconsider your isolation level!! (or use locking)

+This will result in a correct outcome:

+    java -jar target/chaos.jar --isolation 1sr lost_update

+Ex:

+    14:17:24.499  INFO [main] --- Consistency Check ---
+    14:17:24.519  INFO [main] Initial total balance:         25000000.00 14:17:24.519  INFO [main] Final total balance:           25000000.00 14:17:24.519  INFO [main] You are good! (ʘ‿ʘ) 14:17:24.519  INFO [main] To observe anomalies, try read-committed without locking (--isolation rc)

 ## Non-Repeatable Read (P2)

-Also called a fuzzy read and described as:
+Also called a _fuzzy read_ and described as:

-> A non-repeatable read occurs, when during the course of a transaction, a row is retrieved twice and the values within the row differ between reads.
+> A non-repeatable read occurs, when during the course of a transaction,
+> a row is retrieved twice and the values within the row differ between reads.

-Example:
+Fuzzy reads are allowed in RC but prohibited in 1SR.

+    delete from account where 1=1;
+    insert into account (id, type, balance)
+    values (1, 'checking', 100.00);

     begin; -- t1
     set transaction isolation level read committed; -- t1 begin; -- t2
     set transaction isolation level read committed; -- t2 SELECT balance FROM account WHERE id = 1 AND type = 'checking'; -- t1 100
-    SELECT balance FROM account WHERE id = 1 AND type = 'checking'; -- t1 100
-    SELECT balance FROM account WHERE id = 1 AND type = 'checking'; -- t1 100
     UPDATE account SET balance = 50 WHERE id = 1 and type='checking'; -- t2
     SELECT balance FROM account WHERE id = 1 AND type = 'checking'; -- t1 100
     commit; -- t2
-    SELECT balance FROM account WHERE id = 1 AND type = 'checking'; -- t1 50  (P2 anomaly !!)
+    SELECT balance FROM account WHERE id = 1 AND type = 'checking'; -- t1 (if 50 then its a P2 violation !!)
     commit; -- t1

-This will result in anomalies:
+This will result in P2 anomalies:

     java -jar target/chaos.jar --profile crdb --isolation rc --selection 10 --accounts 100 --iterations 100 p2